What is Query Logging with Teradata DBQL Tables?

 CASE WHEN (TotalIOCount / (HASHAMP()+1) =0 THEN 0 ELSE MaxAmpIO/(TotalIOCount / (HASHAMP()+1) END

-For indicator values above 2, we should check the execution plan for skew issues.
+If indicator values are above 2, we should examine the execution plan for potential skew issues.

 The DBQL CPU Impact Indicator